blend-os/.github/profile/README.md

   <h1>Welcome to blendOS!</h1>
   <i>The only operating system you'll ever need.
 A seamless blend of all Linux distributions, Android apps and web apps.</i>
 </div>

+>[!IMPORTANT]
+>This organization is a mirror of [git.blendos.co/blendos](https://git.blendos.co/blendos).
+All commits and issues should be directed there.